 I have always been fascinated with the use of color, and the subtlety of light and shadow on those colors.
 I am intrigued by the reflections and patterns of light on glass in windows and doorways--particularly to see the distortion of objects reflected back to the eye.
 To paint everyday objects with attention to fine detail, I often set up still lifes in my studio and also use photos to accurately capture the light.
 While walking in a farmers market or along a city street, my attention might be drawn to something I want to paint.
-Then I grab my IPhone and take a bunch of photos to work from back in my studio.
+Then I grab my IPhone and take several photos to work from back in my studio.

 I am inspired by the paintings of artists such as Richard Estes--the kind of photo-realistic images that lead the viewer to question whether it is a photograph or a painting.